Veranda: Sri Lanka

+In Sri Lanka, verandas' original derivation was from traditional vernacular architecture and are known as "Pila" in Sinhalese.
+Both front and rear veranda examples are also known and common feature in local vernacular architecture.
+Traditionally, domestic vernacular architecture layouts were also influenced by Sri Lankan Buddhist Manjusri Vasthu Vidya Sastra text, which in turn was influenced by Indian Vastu Shastra texts.

 United States

 The Creole townhouse in New Orleans, Louisiana, is also noted for its prominent use of verandas.
 In fact, most houses constructed in the Southern United States before the advent of air conditioning were built with a covered front porch or veranda.

 Spanish Colonial architecture (as well as the "Mission style" revivalist version that became popular in the Western United States in the early 1900s) commonly incorporates verandas, both on the exterior of buildings and, in cases of buildings with courtyards, along the interior walls of courtyards.
 In some cases, homes were constructed with every room opening into a courtyard veranda, rather than interior corridors or direct connections to other rooms.